80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a short sharp or explosive sound; or to burst open with such a sound

-Example sentenceAll the balloons popped just after inflating.
+Example in a sentenceAll the balloons popped just after inflating.

 51. Pow